Medical expert of the article

 Diagnostics urachus cysts

 Diagnosis begins with examination and palpation of the abdominal wall.
-Blood and urine tests may also be prescribed to check for a bacterial infection.
+Blood and urine tests may also be prescribed to check for bacterial infection.

-Instrumental diagnostics of cystic formation of the urachus is carried out using imaging methods: sonography (ultrasound) of the abdominal cavity and suprapubic region of the abdomen (bladder), computed tomography (CT), magnetic resonance imaging (MRI).
+Instrumental diagnostics of cystic formation of the urachus is carried out using visualization methods: sonography (ultrasound) of the abdominal cavity and suprapubic region of the abdomen (bladder), computed tomography (CT), magnetic resonance imaging (MRI).
 Cystography is also performed.

 Differential diagnosis